-\ New clients refer to people who are known to the CRDA for the first time in a period.
-For a particular period, a person will be regarded as a newly reported person if and only if the person does not have any report before the specified period.

-- \ The figure of SAS referred to proportion of ever injectors before 2003.
-It referred to proportion of current injectors since 2003. - Remarks: DRS-S Shek Kwu Chau Treatment and Rehabilitation Centre DRS-M - Methadone clinics SAS - Street Addict Survey (From the society for the Aid and Rehabilitation of Drug Abusers) CRDA - Central Registry of Drug Abuse
+- New clients refer to people who are known to the CRDA for the first time in a period.
+For a particular period, a person will be regarded as a newly reported person if and only if the person does not have any report before the specified period. - Remarks: DRS-S Shek Kwu Chau Treatment and Rehabilitation Centre (New admission case only) DRS-M - Methadone clinics SAS - Street Addict Survey (From the society for the Aid and Rehabilitation of Drug Abusers) CRDA - Central Registry of Drug Abuse

-Remarks: DRS-S - Shek Kwu Chau Treatment and Rehabilitation Centre DRS-M - Methadone clinics SAS - Street Addict Survey (From the society for the Aid and Rehabilitation of Drug Abusers) Data of DRS-S suspended since 2004
+Remarks: DRS-S - Shek Kwu Chau Treatment and Rehabilitation Centre (New admission case only) DRS-M - Methadone clinics SAS - Street Addict Survey (From the society for the Aid and Rehabilitation of Drug Abusers) Data of DRS-S suspended since 2004, and resumed in 2006 and 2007.
+Data in 2008 omitted due to methologic flaw